The majority of people use the internet every day to conduct searches for some information.

 2. Bringing Back An Orphan Page

-Changing this will be very simple and takes a few clicks.
+Changing this will be very simple and take a few clicks.
 Create an internal link and add it to any other page on your website.
 You can also create external links on other websites that link back to the page.

 If you consider search engine crawlers, internal linking is the best way.
-With these links created, you can reach the once orphaned page via another page, thus increasing traffic and performance.
+With these links created, you can reach the once-orphaned page via another page, thus increasing traffic and performance.

 When Can Google Search Console Find Orphan Pages?

-If the pages are in an XML sitemap or if they have other references like redirects or incoming canonicals, then Google might be able to find the orphan page.
+If the pages are in an XML sitemap or have other references like redirects or incoming canonicals, then Google might be able to find the orphan page.
 However, this does not guarantee that Google will rank such pages.
 If they do not see them as relevant, there’s a high chance they will not be indexed.

 Understanding & Fixing Orphan Pages